Anreol/VoidQoL/README.md

-# VoidQoL
-### **Note:** Since R2API didn't get updated yet, DebugToolkit cannot be used, because of this, this mod hasn't been tested much.

 Server side and Vanilla compatible.
+Mostly.
 For now the mod just replicates Rob's VoidFieldsQoL which has features like...

 ## Features